lit/lit.dev/packages/lit-dev-content/site/docs/v3/templates/lists.md

 ## Rendering arrays

-When an expression in the child position in returns an array or iterable, Lit renders all of the items in the array:
+When an expression in the child position returns an array or iterable, Lit renders all of the items in the array:

 {% playground-example "v3-docs/templates/lists-arrays/" "my-element.ts" %}